General considerations

 High availability in ArcGIS Enterprise

-If you publish web tools to a highly available ArcGIS Enterprise deployment with NFS file shares, ensure you do not set the NOLOCK option on the NFS file shares.
+When publishing web tools or geoprocessing services to a highly available ArcGIS Enterprise deployment with NFS file shares, do not set the NOLOCK option on the NFS file shares.
 File locking can ensure essential files recording web tool job status with an asynchronous geoprocessing service have a proper locking mechanism.
-If the NOLOCK option is set on your NFS file share, multiple machines may process the same request, causing duplicate results.
+If the NOLOCK option is set on the NFS file share, multiple machines may process the same request, causing duplicate results.
 See High availability in ArcGIS Enterprise and Choose a NAS device for ArcGIS Server for more information about this deployment and a NAS device.

 Multiple-machine ArcGIS Server site